nielubowicz/nielubowicz.github.io/_posts/2014-09-30-refillable-water-filters.md

 * 	plastic or rubber stopper
 * 	funnel

+Using the exacto-knife, cut around the perforated hole in the center of the top.
+When you're finished, it should look something like this:

 [![The tools you need: a water filter with the top cut out, a stopper to plug the hole, and a funnel][2thumb]][2full]